 To turn things around, Michelle began to look for a work management platform.

 “When I first started, there was no way to measure the number of incoming requests to the creative team and no one knew how efficient or ineffective the team was.
-With Asana, we can measure how many requests we receive and how long they take—which has enabled us to build out calendars and timelines for the entire organization.” -Michelle Runch, Lead Marketing, Media, and Creative Operations
+With Asana, we can measure how many requests we receive and how long they take—which has enabled us to build out calendars and timelines for the entire organization.” -Michelle Runch, Lead, Media Strategy & Operations

 Michelle had used Asana at a previous company, so she knew the impact it could have on the team.
 In particular, she needed a tool that could manage both incoming requests and major launches.
 She talked to others in her industry who used Asana and researched the tools they worked with alongside it.
 Her goal was to implement a system that enabled her teams to consolidate requests and get a high-level view of projects, assigning work, providing feedback, and completing tasks more effectively.

 Michelle considered several platforms but ultimately chose Asana for its ease of use and intuitive interface.
 As a bonus, she found that her creative teams were inherently drawn to Asana, as they loved its design.

 “Asana is extremely critical in the time of COVID because it's allowing our cross-functional teams to make requests and keep everything consolidated in one place.” —Michelle Runch, Lead, Media Strategy & Operations

 A few members of Michelle’s team started working with Asana to understand workflow and collect feedback before proceeding to a wider rollout.
 They kicked off with a “Creative Requests” project to hold requests from other teams as tasks, and immediately saw that they could communicate about them in real time via comments.
 They could also see what was coming down the pipeline, prioritize requests, and group them by team—this was the visibility they were looking for.